imperialis/zkpass/README.md

 2. **Verification**:
    - The app checks whether zkPass Transgate is available.
 If not, it prompts the user to install the extension.
    - If available, the app connects to Ethereum, retrieves the user's address, and sends a verification request to the zkPass Transgate service.
+   - Discord is used for identity verification.
+The user must complete a verification step through Discord.

 3. **Identity Verification**:
    - zkPass verifies the user's identity using Zero Knowledge Proofs.
 It ensures that the user meets the required criteria for blog access without exposing any personal data.